kumar-github/tutorial-resources/X.md

 #### `TimedResult<T>` / `TimingStatistics`

-`TimedResult<T>` is an immutable holder capturing a single invocation's return value and elapsed time.
+`TimedResult<T>` is an immutable holder for the outcome of a method measured once — its return value and the elapsed time.

 ```java
 public T getResult();             // the method's return value (null for void methods)